donnymays/language-suggester/README.md

 ## Technologies Used

-_This project was built using HTML CSS JavaScript as well as Bootstrap and jQuery frameworks._
+_This project was built using HTML, CSS, & JavaScript as well as Bootstrap and jQuery frameworks._

 ### License